mikeytown2/masternode/Commands.md

-Replace pivx_mn1 with the masternode username on your vps OR replace with all_mn_run to run commamd on all nodes on this VPS.
+Replace pivx_mn1 with the masternode username on your vps OR replace with all_mn_run to run that command on all nodes on this VPS.

 ## Quick Check Commands
 #### pivx_mn1 blockcheck